What is CEQA and an Environmental Impact Report (EIR)?

 Will the facilities be sustainable and support the campus’s aggressive sustainability goals?

 The goal of the Student Housing West project is to deliver buildings that are LEED certified at one or two levels above that required by UC sustainability practices.

 The facilities must comply with the UC Sustainable Practices Policy Section IIIA, which includes outperforming the California Building Code energy-efficiency standards by at least 20 percent or meeting aggressive whole-building energy performance targets, as well as achieving a minimum of LEED Silver certification.

 (More information on the UC Sustainable Practices policy can be found online.)

 Are you developing in protected landscape?

-The proposed development is not being built on land designated as Protected Landscape in the 2005 Long Range Development Plan.
-The project is sited on land designated as Campus Resource Land (CRL).
+No portion of the Student Housing West project is being built on land designated as Protected Landscape in the 2005 Long Range Development Plan.
+The Heller site is located on land designated as Colleges and Student Housing (CSH).
+The Hagar portion of the project is sited on land designated as Campus Resource Land (CRL).
 Campus Resource Land is a land-use designation assigned to lands that are not planned for development under the 2005 LRDP.
 Under the 2005 LRDP, these lands would be maintained in their natural state to serve as long-term reserve lands for future use but that, if development was desired by the campus, proposed projects would seek an LRDP amendment and conduct additional environmental reviews.
 Based on the decision to site the Family Student Housing portion of the project at this location, the campus is conducting additional environmental reviews and will seek an LRDP amendment to change the designation from CRL to Colleges Student Housing (CSH).